FengchunFan/Working_with_Spatio-Tempral_Data/README.md

-# Working with Spatio-Tempral Data in Apache Sedona
+# Working with Spatiotempral Data in Apache Sedona